assaff/msc-thesis/source/results.rst

 in multi-domain proteins we analyze each domain separately, and the receptor at large as well.

-[Compare with pepsite]

 We tested PeptiMap on PeptiDB2, and compared it to PepSite [Petsalaki2009]_, a program for peptide binding site prediction, that searches for structural environments that are similar to ones observed in known complex structures, on a residue basis.

 In this initial assessment, we used the interactions with identical sequence in the bound and unbound receptor.
 This eliminates artifacts that may result from sequence changes in the binding site.

 Overall performance of PeptiMap
 -------------------------------

 PeptiMap accuracy is increased when the search is performed on distinct domains, and interfaces between domains and between other binding partners are masked (“PeptiMap dom”, red bars).
 This allows to focus the search on relevant regions.

 Success criterion: center of predicted site is within 4Å of any peptide heavy atom.
 Performance of PepSite2 is shown for comparison.

 Example of PeptiMap prediction for the unbound human TRAF domain, overlaid with the peptide from a complex structure of TRAF with PQQADD from CD40 (PDB IDs 1CA4, 1CZY); the peptide overlaps with sites ranked 1 (magenta), 2 (yellow) and 5 (blue).